omniosorg/omnios-wiki/BugReports.md

 Security
 --------

-To notify the OmniOS developers of a security-related issue, please email omnios-security (at) omniti (dot) com.
+To notify the OmniOSce developers of a security-related issue, please email pgp-encrypted to security (at) omniosce (dot) org.

 All Other Issues
 ----------------